digingbil/com_nxpeasycart/README.md

 -   The admin products panel now includes create/edit/delete flows with image management, category tagging, and variant tables, backed by shared composables and the JSON API.
 -   Component configuration exposes the single-currency guardrail; the admin editor reflects the configured currency and server-side validation ensures every variant uses it.
 -   Vue SPA assets are registered via `media/com_nxpeasycart/joomla.asset.json`; ensure the manifest is discovered (`Joomla\CMS\Helper\WebAssetHelper::getRegistry()->addRegistryFile(...)`) or manually import it to avoid “Unknown asset” errors during development.

+## Storefront cart

+-   Frontend requests resolve the active cart through `CartSessionService`, which ties the Joomla session to the `#__nxp_easycart_carts` table and guarantees the payload uses the configured base currency.
+-   The session helper exposes the hydrated cart on the application input (`com_nxpeasycart.cart`) so upcoming cart/checkout views can consume a consistent structure.

 ## Changelog summary